-As both a proud Buckeye fan, Paul created a miniature replica of the university’s beloved icon – Ohio Stadium.
-This replica has earned him much acclaim for its scale (measuring 8 foot by 6 foot with more than 1 million Lego pieces) and intricate details.
-His Lego stadium was even included in the recent Lego exhibition at the Columbus Museum of Art.
+As a proud Buckeye fan, Paul created a miniature replica of the university’s beloved icon – Ohio Stadium.
+This replica has earned him much acclaim for its scale (measuring 8 feet by 6 feet, with more than 1 million Lego pieces) and intricate details.
+His Lego stadium was even included in a Lego exhibition at the Columbus Museum of Art.

 Facing stagnant funding from the National Institutes of Health, Paul thought of an idea to combine his love of Legos with his passion for heart research.